confidential-computing/governance/diversity-and-inclusion-policies.md

 https://developers.google.com/style/inclusive-documentation

 ### Internships
-The CCC TAC has [committed to support interns](./project-progression-policy.md#benefits-of-being-a-recognized-consortium-project) for CCC projects that meet the mentor requirements.
+The CCC TAC has [committed to support interns](./project-progression-policy.md#benefits-of-being-a-recognized-consortium-project) for CCC projects that commit to the list of "Mentor Responsibilities" on the [Outreachy mentor page](https://www.outreachy.org/mentor/).